-Note: This information is over ten years old and includes information that was current at the time the report was completed.
-Therefore, some of the ratings might be different if updated to reflect current information.
-At the present time, an update of this data, are in process and a new report will be issued by NHDES sometime in 2022.
+The information in the old report is over ten years old and included information that was current at the time that report was completed.
+Therefore, some of the ratings will be different when updated to reflect current information.
+At the present time, an update of this data and a new report, that was expected to be completed by December 2022, has been delayed due to new rules and regulations from Federal and State Authorities, necessitating a completely new review.
+The completed report will be made available as soon as it is approved and returned to us.

-The complete Assessment Report is available for review at the Public Works Office at 13 Newfields Road.
-For more information, call Matt Berube, Water/Sewer Manager at (603) 772 - 6157 or visit the DES Drinking Water Source Assessment website.
+The completed, old Source Water Assessment Report, is available for review at the Public Works Office at 13 Newfields Road.
+For more information, call Steve Dalton, Water/Sewer Manager at (603) 772 - 6157 or visit the DES Drinking Water Source Assessment website